 You must beware not to turn, and especially not to face any noise behind you, or beneath your feet, or to your sides, because flashing the air with lightning, and making the earth tremble, are all part of the trickery of the shade of the dead one, to make your lose your chance to obtain treasure.

-This spell is certainly fascinating for a number of reasons.
+It is necessary, therefore, that you arm yourselves with courage, and let yourselves be caught up in their fears, for the spirit will take you back to the place where you first invoked it, to convene for a second pact."This spell is certainly fascinating for a number of reasons.
 It definitely appears out of context amidst the luck charms, spells for making a woman dance naked, and garters for traveling.
 It also demonstrates the identity of Cerberus, the servant of the servants of Lucifer, as a gnome.
 A gnome is a subterranean spirit of the element of earth, fitting it in nicely in Psellus' 6 classification of daemones, helping us understand its nature.
 Further, the power of Cerberus to restrain the shade of the dead person who hid the treasure, hearkens back to the role of Nebiros as a powerful necromancer, according to the Grand Grimoire.
 This same narrative appears, almost identically, in the Grand Grimoire as part of the pacting process, including the presence of a dog, although missing the name Cerberus.

 "Orders of the Spirit: